-1.3 Effects of distraction on driving performance
+3 Effects of distraction on driving performance

 This section provides an overview of the effects of distraction on driving task performance.
-Section 2.1 briefly provides some explanation of the advantages and disadvantages of research methods that are used to study behavioural effects of driver distraction.
-The following four sections describe specific effects of talking and listening (Section 2.2), handling equipment (Section 2.3), looking at roadside advertising (Section 2.4) and other activities (Section 2.5).
-The theoretical mechanisms that may explain the effects of distraction are described in Section 2.6.
-The question as to whether or not road users are able to selfregulate attention and distraction is answered in Section 2.7.
-Finally, Section 2.8 presents a summary of main points.
+Section 3.1 briefly provides some explanation of the advantages and disadvantages of research methods that are used to study behavioural effects of driver distraction.
+The next section will look at the general effects of visual and cognitive distraction (Section 3.2).
+The following four sections describe specific effects of talking and listening (Section 3.3), handling equipment (Section 3.4), looking at roadside advertising (Section 3.5) and other activities (Section 3.6).
+The theoretical mechanisms that may explain the effects of distraction are described in Section 3.7.
+The question as to whether or not road users are able to self-regulate distraction is answered in Section 3.8.
+Finally, Section 3.9 presents a summary of main points.

-1.4 Research methods
+3.1 Research methods

 The effects of distraction on driving performance have been mostly studied experimentally, frequently in a driving simulator or sometimes in a laboratory or the field.
 These effects are not necessarily the same as those in real traffic.
 The relationship between aspects of driving performance and actual crash risk is also not always well-known.
 There is almost no research that has studied behavioural effects and the crash risk of a particular source of distraction at the same time.
-The performance indicators that have been studied are both control variables (lateral position, speed, following distance) as well as the ability to perceive and react on environmental stimuli/cues (reaction time, visual behaviour, errors).
+The performance indicators that have been studied are both vehicle control variables (lateral position, speed, following distance) as well as the ability to perceive and react to environmental stimuli/cues (reaction time, visual behaviour, errors).